prathamesh7pute/coral/README.md

 **Creating Routes**

-To create routes with mongoose models initialize the coral with the express application and use the route method by passing path and mongoose models as configuration
+pass path and mongoose models as configuration to Coral to generate routes

 ```js
 var app = express();